TryQuiet/framework-builder/README.md

 By default, the packages (`leveldown` and `classic-level`) will build against `arm64` architecture.

 ## Build for Linux
+> NOTE: You must use machine running Linux to build for Linux.
 > NOTE: Currently, the only supported architecture for Linux is x86-64

 Do `npm run start-linux` in the root directory of the project.